 The main symptom of endometrial cancer is abnormal vaginal bleeding.
 This may be bleeding that occurs between your periods if you are premenopausal, or any sort of bleeding if you are postmenopausal.
 There are a number of reasons why you may be experiencing abnormal bleeding, but you should always consult a doctor to make sure that it is nothing serious.
 Other, less common, symptoms of endometrial cancer are abdominal pain and discomfort after sexual intercourse.

 Approximately 75% of endometrial cancers are oestrogen-dependent, arising as a result of chronic stimulation of the endometrium by oestrogen.
 The excess of oestrogen causes the cells of the endometrium to divide, unopposed by progesterone, which normally moderates the effects of oestrogen.
 Historically, endometrial cancer was considered to be predominantly a postmenopausal condition; associated with erratically fluctuating hormone levels.
-However, it is becoming increasingly prevalent in pre-menopausal women of childbearing age, probably due to a strong association with obesity and polycystic ovary disease (PCOS), which are both increasing in prevalence.
+However, it is becoming increasingly prevalent in pre-menopausal women of childbearing age, probably due to a strong association with obesity, which, globally, is increasing in prevalence.
+Furthermore, women with metabolic conditions, such as PCOS, may also be at higher risk due to the link between PCOS and Obesity.
+Other aspects of PCOS may put women at a higher risk, such as unopposed oestrogen (due to low progesterone in PCOS) but more research is needed to support this.

 Starting your periods late, or going through the menopause early, both of which result in a shorter menstrual lifespan, are both associated with a lower risk of developing endometrial cancer.
-Giving birth has also been shown to confer a degree of protection against the disease; with an increasing number of full term pregnancies associated with enhanced protection.
-Taken together, this suggests that those women who have experienced suppression of their menstrual cycle, are at lower risk of developing endometrial cancer.
-Conversely, those with higher exposure to unopposed oestrogens, for example those who start their periods at a young age, or never give birth, have a higher risk of endometrial cancer.
+Giving birth has also been shown to confer a degree of protection against development of endometrial cancer; with an increasing number of full term pregnancies associated with enhanced protection.
+Taken together, this suggests that those women who have experienced fewer overall years of menstruating, are at lower risk of developing endometrial cancer.
+Conversely, those with a higher lifetime exposure to oestrogens, for example those who start their periods at a young age, or never give birth, might have a higher risk of endometrial cancer.
+However, to date that work is inconclusive and needs further validation.

 Endometrial cancer also has a familial component and if your mother, or a close family member, has been diagnosed with the condition, your risk will be higher.
 Those diagnosed with Lynch syndrome, which is also known as hereditary nonpolyposis colorectal cancer (HNPCC), have a higher risk of developing various cancers, including endometrial cancer.
 With certain Lynch Syndrome gene mutations, the lifetime risk of developing endometrial cancer is as high as 40-60%.